derikb/rpg-table-randomizer/README.md

 * @param {String} schema Key for a NPCSchema used for this NPC.
 * @param {Map<String, Any>} fields Field values indexed by NPCSchemaField key.

+Fields map can include RandomTableResultSet or DiceResult or just a string, depending on the source of the field.

 Sample of making an NPC.